maahyarazad/corporate-app/README.md

   ![Expo Development Build Download](./docs/expo-build-download.png)

   If the build is for Android, it will download the **APK** once scanned.
-If it's for iOS, it will be installed automatically to your phone using iTunes.
+  - For iOS, it will be installed automatically to your phone using iTunes once scanned.

-  For Android, you need to manually install the APK downloaded from Expo.
+  - For Android, you need to manually install the APK downloaded from Expo.

   ### 5. Preparing the App for the App Development Server

-  Once the development build app is installed in your mobile device, it's time to run the development server.
+  Once the development-build app is installed in your mobile device, it's time to run the development server.

   - ### Local Web Server